 Going camping solo can be a great idea if you don’t want to deal with the hassle of coordinating an entire group, but if you’ve never been camping before, that’s a big no-no. We aren’t saying you need to be a camping veteran who’s spent most of your life outdoors, but you want to get used to camping before going out on a solo trip.

-Going group camping also helps you learn basics, like tent pitching, navigation, fire-starting, and others.
-It also means that if you don’t know those basics, somebody else will!
+Going group camping also helps you learn basics, like tent pitching, navigation, fire-starting, etc. It also means that if you don’t know those basics, somebody else will!

 #2 Be Confident That You Know Basic Camping Skills

 Part of getting used to camping means picking up the essential skills that go along with it.
-Whether it’s tent-pitching, fire-starting, or even navigation, you can even practice most of them at home if there are no camping groups near you.
-Still, if you ask us, they’re best learned first hand and in the wild, since that way you can be a hundred percent confident in yourself.
+Whether tent-pitching, fire-starting, or even navigation, you can practice most of them at home if there are no camping groups near you.
+Still, if you ask us, they’re best learned firsthand and in the wild since that way, you can be a hundred percent confident in yourself.